michielbdejong/fxa-self-hosting/README.md

 all the services will be running (using various TCP ports).
 Replace this string with your own (sub-)domain name wherever you see it.
-Note that one of the services (fxa-auth-server) will be occupying port 443 (https://fxa.michielbdejong.com/), so if you already run your website or blog on your server, you will want to use a subdomain (I used fxa. in this case).
+Note that one of the services (fxa-auth-server) will be occupying port 443 (https://fxa.michielbdejong.com/), so if you already run your website or blog on your server, you will want to use an extra server, on a subdomain (I used fxa. in this case).

-### Step 1: getting the TLS certificate
+### Step 1: Getting the TLS certificate

 If you get your TLS certificate using LetsEncrypt, it will be saved to /etc/letsencrypt.
 Find your certificate there, and copy it to a convenient location on the server that will